opendcs/opendcs/docs/source/reservoir-evaporation-algorithm.rst

   warm too quickly or up if they are warming too slowly.
 The default value is 1.2 with a recommended range of 0.5-2.0.

-The following tables detail the Inputs,Outputs, and Properties for the ResEvap algorithm.
+The following tables detail the Inputs, Outputs, and Properties for the ResEvap algorithm.

 **Inputs**